 Modal newsletter forms are so disruptive that Google has decided to penalize sites that use them.
 They did this because unsolicited modal windows obstruct the user’s task.
 Users don’t visit sites to subscribe to a newsletter, they’re there to access content.
 Your newsletter form should never block content.

 Most sites make the mistake of focusing on a high quantity of subscribers.
 A high subscriber count is an illusion if you’re not getting a high number of email opens and clicks.

-Instead of focusing on quantity you should focus on quality subscribers.
+Instead of focusing on quantity of subscribers you should focus on quality of subscribers.
 High quality subscribers are users who open your newsletter and click the links to view your content.
-These are users who didn’t give you fake emails and didn’t subscribe because they felt forced to.
+These are users who didn’t give you a fake email or subscribe because they felt forced to by your modal.

-If you want high quality subscribers you need to promote your newsletter in a natural way.
-Modal windows are a forceful way that strongarms users into subscribing.
+If you want high quality subscribers you need to promote your newsletter in a more natural way.
+Modal windows are a forceful way that strong-arms users into subscribing.

 Modeless Window at Bottom Right of Page

-If you don’t want to place your newsletter form on a page, consider modeless windows.
-Modeless windows are far less disruptive than modal windows and pop up at the bottom right of a page at a relevant time in the user’s task.
+If you don’t want to embed your newsletter form on a page, consider modeless windows.
+Modeless windows are far less disruptive than modal windows and should pop up at the bottom right of a page at a relevant time in the user’s task.

 Don’t Fall for the Conversion Rate Illusion

-A high conversion rate is a site’s dream but not at the cost of task disruption, engagement loss and user backlash.
-It’s easy to overlook the downsides to modal window newsletter forms if all you focus on is conversion rate.
+A high conversion rate is a site’s dream but not at the cost of task disruption, engagement loss, and user backlash.
+It’s easy to overlook the downsides to modal newsletter forms if all you focus on is conversion rate.

-If users visited sites with the sole task of subscribing to newsletters, a modal window would be perfect.
-But this isn’t the case.
-Users visit sites to access content.
-Forcing a modal window on them during their task is a nuisance that can cost you big in the long run.
+If users visited sites with the sole task of subscribing to newsletters, a modal window would be perfect, but this isn’t the case.
+Users visit sites to access content and enjoy an experience.
+Forcing a modal window on them right when they being their task is a nuisance that can cost you big down the line.